ALL

 • See yourself as an active person.
 The more active you are, the better you'll feel.
 The more times you're active in a week, the stronger and more confident you'll feel.

-• get up and move around more at work and at home
+• Limit how often or how long you sit.
+Get up and move around more at work and at home.

 There's no limit to how many things you can do to be more active.
 Here are a few creative ideas to help get you moving.

 • Be active with your children instead of watching TV or playing video games.
-Do activities inside and outdoors that are fun for everyone (such as play in the yard, walk to a park, go hiking).
+Do activities inside and outdoors that are fun for everyone, like playing in the yard, walking to a park, or hiking.

-• Take your dog for more walks.
-Try to walk more often or longer distances.
+• If you have a dog, take them for more walks or longer walks.
 Slowly build up your pace and distance.
 The more you walk, the better you and your dog will feel.

 • Make activity dates.
 For example, make a date with your partner or friend for a regular evening walk.
-On the weekends go for a long bike ride or a longer walk.
-Pick a time that works for both of you so you don’t have to reschedule.
+On the weekends, make a date for a longer bike ride or walk.
+Pick a time that works for both of you so you don't have to reschedule.

 • yoga